 Types of Services

-Providing general and Christian counseling services for a wide range of issues:
+Providing general and Christian counseling services in the following areas:

 Adult Children of Alcoholics

 Adult Children of Addicts